alexandrezlima/documentations/docs/lockon.md

 ## Getting started

 ### Unreal library
 First of all, download and add it to your project.
 You can find it in your [Unreal Engine Library](https://www.unrealengine.com/marketplace/en-US/product/lock-on-targeting-system).
+If you're updating it from version 3.0, make sure to restart your computer.
+If possible, make a backup of your configs folder.

 <figure markdown>
   ![Unreal Engine Library](assets/lockon-assets/uelib.png){ width="300" }